in2code-de/lux/Documentation/Technical/Identification/Index.md

 * having an url (company) where you can simply find more interesting stuff of your lead
 * send marketing relevant information in newsletters

-So, if email-addresses are great and we want to collect the email from our unknown leads - how can we do this?
+So, if email-addresses are great, and we want to collect the email from our unknown leads - how can we do this?
 The answer is simple: We have to deal a bit with our visitors.
 Let them download an interesting asset (e.g. a whitepaper) but ask for their email address first.
 Another way would be to offer a callback-form where you offer to call the visitor - also ask for the email address here.
 Is there a form, where the visitor can get access to a software?